My 7 timeless investing rules for stocks after 10 years in the market

 Rule 2: Think and act long-term

-"Just by lengthening the time horizon, you can engage in endeavours that you could never otherwise pursue."
+"Just by lengthening the time horizon, you can engage in endeavors that you could never otherwise pursue.”

 I believe Bezos’s quote applies to investing too.
 The simple act of having a long-term mindset gives us an advantage in the market.